-Timely and accurate recording will take place when there are any issues regarding a child.

-A recording of each and every incident or concern for the child will be made, including any telephone calls to other professionals.
-These will also be recorded on the chronology and kept within the digital file for that child, as over time they are likely to help identify any patterns or emerging risks and needs.
+- 40.1 Timely and accurate recording will take place when there are any issues regarding a child. - 40.2 A recording of each and every incident or concern for the child will be made, including any telephone calls to other professionals.
+These will also be recorded on the chronology and kept within the child protection file for that child, as over time they are likely to help identify any patterns or emerging risks and needs.
 This will include any contact from other agencies who may wish to discuss concerns relating to a child.
-Actions will be agreed, and roles and responsibility of each agency will be clarified, and outcomes recorded.

-Further detailed recording will be added to the digital record of the child / children.
-Records will include an analysis of the event or concerns and will take account of the holistic needs of the child, and any historical information held on the child's file.

-Support and advice will be sought from social care, or early help whenever necessary.
+Actions will be agreed, and roles and responsibility of each agency will be clarified, and outcomes recorded. - 40.3 The chronology will be brief and log activity; the full recording will be on the record of concern. - 40.4 Further detailed recording will be added to the record of concern and will be signed and dated.
+Records will include an analysis of the event or concerns and will take account of the holistic needs of the child, and any historical information held on the child's file. - 40.5 Support and advice will be sought from social care, or early help whenever necessary.
 In this way a picture can emerge, and this will assist in promoting an evidence-based assessment and determining any action(s) that needs to be taken.

-This may include no further action, whether an Early Help Assessment should be undertaken, or whether a referral should be made to First Response/Children's Social Care in-line with the Threshold for access to services published September 2021, or any later edition made available by Leicestershire and Rutland Safeguarding Children Partnership.

-Such robust practice across child protection and in safeguarding and promoting the welfare of children will assist the school and DSL team in the early identification of any concerns which may require addressing further and the prevention of future harm, risk, or abuse.

-The Designated Safeguarding Leads will have a systematic means of monitoring children known or thought to be at risk of harm (through the concern file and through an ongoing dialogue with pastoral staff).
+- 40.6 This may include no further action, whether an Early Help Assessment should be undertaken, or whether a referral should be made to First Response/Children's Social Care in-line with the Threshold for access to services published September 2021, or any later edition made available by Leicestershire and Rutland Safeguarding Children Partnership. - 40.7 Such robust practice across child protection and in safeguarding and promoting the welfare of children will assist the school and DSL team in the early identification of any concerns which may require addressing further and the prevention of future harm, risk, or abuse. - 40.8 The Designated Safeguarding Lead will have a systematic means of monitoring children known or thought to be at risk of harm (through the concern file and through an ongoing dialogue with pastoral staff).
 They will ensure that we contribute to assessments of need and support multi-agency plans for those children.

-Educating Young People - Opportunities to teach safeguarding (KCSiE 2023 paragraphs 124 to 140, Annex A & Annex C Online Safety paragraph 144 to 148)
+41. Educating Young People - Opportunities to teach safeguarding [KCSiE 2024 paragraphs 124 to 140, Annex A & Annex C Online Safety paragraph 140 to 150].